|Getting Started With C Using NetBeans|

 C is still, after all these years, a good language to learn.
 It is simple and close to the machine hardware and this makes it a good first language.
 The only problem is getting started, which this article makes easy.

-Available as a print book very soon - only two chapters left to write!
-I expect it to be published at the end of 2018.
+Available as a print book very soon - all chapters now complete and are being proof read one last time.
+I expect it to be published in early

 C has a long history which I'm not going to bore you with, but it was invented in 1973 with the specific purpose of implementing Unix.
 Even today it is the language that most operating systems are implemented in and it is experiencing a resurgence because of its use in small Single Board Computers (SBCs) such as the Raspberry Pi and other IoT devices.

 The reason that it is popular in these areas is that the C language is modelled on what happens under the covers.
 Its facilities are close to what the machine actually does and it is fairly easy to follow how C is converted into assembly language for a particular machine.
 Another way of saying this is that C is just one step of abstraction away from assembler, whereas other languages are trying to take as many steps of abstraction from the underlying machine as possible.

 As a result it is reasonable, but not entirely accurate, to call C a machine independent high level assembly language - but you can argue about such things to no real result.

 The key point is that C is a lowish-level language and this makes it possible to write programs that are sensitive to the hardware available.
 C programs can be compact, i.e. use little memory, and they can be fast.
 For operating systems and embedded hardware these are important considerations.
 C also makes it possible to deal directly with the hardware, something that is often impossible in other languages that explicitly set out to stop you doing this.

 This brings us to the disadvantages of C.